Demopolis, Alabama: 20th century

 Theaters sprang up in the city, beginning in the late 19th century.
 Rooster Hall, following its incarnations as a church, courthouse, and then a city property, was leased for use as the Demopolis Opera House from 1876 to 1902.
 It hosted live dramatic performances, civic lectures, and minstrel shows.
 The Braswell Opera House, with its ornate interior and private box galleries, opened on October 23, 1902, with a performance of Louisiana playwright Epsy William's Unorna, from Francis Marion Crawford's The Witch of Prague.
 It continued as an entertainment venue into the 1920s and was eventually demolished in 1972–73.
 The first theater built for the presentation of motion pictures, the Elks Theater, opened on October 1, 1915.
 It was renamed the Si-Non in 1916.
 The building was restored during the 1990s.

 Following the demise of cotton production, beef cattle farming and, more recently, catfish aquaculture became new major agricultural pursuits.
 Industrial activities became the major sources of employment by mid-century, with the cement, lumber, and paper industries playing a prominent role in the city's economy into the 21st century.

 Geography

-This city is located at (32.5176361, -87.8364020).

 According to the United States Census Bureau, the city has a total area of 18.066 sqmi, of which 17.744 sqmi is land and 0.322 sqmi, is water.

 Demopolis is on the northern edge of Marengo County, bordered to the north, across the Black Warrior River, by Greene County and to the northwest, across the Tombigbee River, by Sumter County.

 U.S. Route 43 passes through the city center as North Walnut Avenue, East Capitol Street, and South Cedar Avenue, while U.S. Route 80 runs along the southern edge of the downtown.
 US 43 leads north 24 mi to Eutaw and south 17 mi to Linden, while US 80 leads east 20 mi to Uniontown and west 34 mi to Cuba.